oliverkwebb/oliverkwebb.github.io/content/articles/newtime.md

 end
 ```

 I'm making my own C time API not because I expect it to have widespread use.
-But as a proof of concept of what could've been.
-And to illustrate some of the subtler design flaws of the time library.
+But as a proof of concept of what could've been, and to illustrate some of the subtler design flaws of the time library.

 ## Scope

 I will be using the functions described in Eric S. Raymond's *[Time, Clock, and Calendar Programming In C][Time Programming Guide]*
 as a boundary for the C time API.
-These 40 something functions can be classified as:
+These forty-something functions can be classified as:

 - Alarm/Timer (`alarm()`, `ualarm()`, the `timer_` group)
 - Getting the current time (`time()`, `clock_gettime()`, `getttimeofday()`, `ftime()`, `timespec_get()`)